mathieu-benoit/DevOpsOnAzureLab/README.md

 - 1 Slack account + 1 Slack channel
   - If you don't have one, give it a try: [https://slack.com/](https://slack.com/)
 - 1 Web Browser (Edge, Chrome or FireFox for example)
-  - **No local development or manipulation, all is done through your web browser.**
+  - **No local development or manipulation, all operations are done through your web browser.**